richarddemosouza/LoRaMac-IKS01A2/README.md

 To upload the firmware to the board, just copy the binary file to the USB device created when the B-L072Z-LRWAN1 is connected to the computer.

-Using command line, this can the perform, inside the `build/` folder, as:
+Using command line, this can be performed in the `build/` folder as:

 ```sh
 $ cp src/apps/LoRaMac/LoRaMac-classA.bin /media/$your-user-name$/DIS_L072Z/